Research Scholars Programme

 The in-house Research Symposium serves as a platform for all students to share and critique each other’s research projects.
-The guidelines and criteria for research work adhere closely to that of the A-levels Project Work H1 level subject at the local junior colleges.
+The guidelines and criteria for research work take reference from the Project Work syllabus for GCE Advanced Level Higher 1 offered at the local junior colleges.

 In addition to the rigorous training as a budding researcher, the JSS Research Scholars will have the chance to participate in selected workshops, learning journeys, conferences and seminars to further their research experience.
 These activities will be fully subsidised by the school.

 In addition, the school will provide full subsidy for scholars’ participation in approved academic competitions and training fees incurred for the year.
 As part of the terms, the Overseas Immersion Programme in Year 3 will be heavily subsidised by the school with co-payment by the scholar via their Edusave accounts.

 Continued enrolment in the programme and disbursement of the terms will be renewed biannually.
 It is subjected to satisfactory performance and academic results of each scholar.
 Should the scholar’s performance or conduct not be satisfactory, the school reserves the right to withdraw the scholar from the programme or suspend the terms at any time.

 Secondary One students with a keen interest in research and who are assessed to be able to adjust extremely well to the demands of the secondary education (i.e. top 15% of the cohort in their performance at the school’s mid-year examination) will be identified for the Selection Process for our RSP.
 He/ she will be invited to put up a personal statement as part of the Selection Process, following which he/ she may be called up for a panel interview to assess his/ her views towards research and service.
 The selection exercise for these group of students will commence at the end of Term 2.